Ikergune/firos/doc/install/upgrade.md

 # Upgrading from [Ikergune/firos](https://github.com/Ikergune/firos)

-In the case you have an old version of FIROS.
+In case you have an old version of FIROS.
 You need to apply the following procedure, so that you can use the newer
 version:

 ## Clearing Context-Broker's Content